-Phishing is a form of fraud in which an attacker masquerades as a reputable entity or person in email or other forms of communication.
-Attackers will commonly use phishing emails to distribute malicious links or attachments that can perform a variety of functions.
-Some will extract login credentials or account information from victims.
+Phishing is a fraudulent practice in which an attacker masquerades as a reputable entity or person in an email or other form of communication.
+Attackers commonly use phishing emails to distribute malicious links or attachments that can extract login credentials, account numbers and other personal information from victims.

-Deceptive phishing is popular with cybercriminals, as it is far easier to trick someone into clicking a malicious link in a seemingly legitimate phishing email than it is to break through a computer's defenses.
-Learning more about phishing is important to learn how to detect and prevent it.
+Deceptive phishing is a popular cybercrime, as it's far easier to trick someone into clicking on a malicious link in a seemingly legitimate phishing email than it is to break through a computer's defenses.
+Learning more about phishing is important to help users detect and prevent it.

 How phishing works

-Phishers can use public sources of information to gather background information about the victim's personal and work history, interests and activities.
-Typically through social networks like LinkedIn, Facebook and Twitter.
-These sources are normally used to uncover information such as names, job titles and email addresses of potential victims.
-This information can then be used to craft a believable email.
+Phishers can use public sources of information, such as LinkedIn, Facebook and Twitter, to gather the victim's personal details, work history, interests and activities.
+These resources are often used to uncover information such as names, job titles and email addresses of potential victims.
+An attacker can then use information to craft a believable phishing email.

 Typically, a victim receives a message that appears to have been sent by a known contact or organization.
-The attack is then carried out either through a malicious file attachment, or through links connecting to malicious websites.
-In either case, the objective is to install malware on the user's device or direct the victim to a fake website.
+The attack is then carried out either when the victim clicks on a malicious file attachment or clicks on a hyperlink connecting them to a malicious website.
+In either case, the attacker's objective is to install malware on the user's device or direct them to a fake website.
 Fake websites are set up to trick victims into divulging personal and financial information, such as passwords, account IDs or credit card details.

 How to recognize a phishing email

 Successful phishing messages are difficult to distinguish from real messages.
-Usually, they are represented as being from a well-known company, even including corporate logos and other collected identifying data.
+Usually, they're represented as being from a well-known company, even including corporate logos and other identifying data.

 However, there are several clues that can indicate a message is a phishing attempt.
-These include:
+These include the following:

-- The message uses subdomains, misspelled URLs (typosquatting) or otherwise suspicious URLs.
+- The message uses subdomains, misspelled URLs -- also known as typosquatting -- or otherwise suspicious URLs.

 - The recipient uses a Gmail or other public email address rather than a corporate email address.